-It is crucial for LGBQ&T+ community members to know what resources are available to them.
-Anyone can look at a community directory, but face to face connection is more meaningful and provides long lasting relationships between an individual and your agency.
-Engaging is a win win, for the community and your organization.
+LGBQ&T+ community members must know what resources are available to them.
+Anyone can look at a community directory, but a face-to-face connection is more meaningful and provides long-lasting relationships between an individual and your agency.
+Engaging is a win win for the community and your organization.
 Sometimes it takes people more than one time to hear about a resource before they take action.